netg5/airport-management/README.md

 # Flight reservation
 Flight reservation application based on the microservice architecture which allows to add customer, aircraft and route, reserve flight and see all tickets for a particular customer.

 ## Technologies
 * Java 8
-* Spring Boot 2
+* Spring Boot
+* Spring Cloud
 * JPA
 * Apache Maven
 * MySQL